Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

 ### 4. Deploy the Azure functions
 If not already done : fork the repo, download a local copy.
 Open the solution with Visual Studio and publish the functions to Azure.
+It is recommended to use a **dedicated plan** to avoid functions timeout.
+The redirector function (with anonymous access), if used, should be deployed on a separate plan as a **consumption plan** to get better scalability if this function is called by end-users.

 These functions have been designed to work with Irdeto back-end.
 It requires credentials and urls to be set in application settings.
 If you run the functions locally, you need to specify the values in the local settings file.